memoricab/clean-code-notes/README.md

 If names must be different, then they should also mean something diferrent.

-<code>(a1, a2, .. aN)</code> are non-informative. they provide not clue about the intention of author.
+<code>(a1, a2, .. aN)</code> are non-informative.
+They provide no clue about intention of the author.

 ```java